 Licking County Arts offers classes for artistic and professional growth.
 Many of our members have graciously offered their time teaching workshops once a month on various subjects.
-(Artists' books, colored pencil art, polymer clay, precious metal clay, felting, noodle doodling, marbling, monoprinting, and organizing your art studio to name a few.)
-Donations are gleefully accepted!
+(Artists' books, colored pencil art, polymer clay, origami, precious metal clay, felting, noodle doodling, marbling, monoprinting, acrylics, and organizing your art studio to name a few.)
 Open to the public.
 On our Contact Page, you can prepay for our workshops.

 Previous Art Workshops

 A view of a few class participants.
 Here we're laying down the values with black paint.

 Earl Duck began painting under the nationally reknown art instructor Robert Warren.
 Earl introduced us to the Bald Eagle project and guided us in this step by step method for a successful oil painting.

 Taught by Monica Salisbury, founder of the Ohio Paper Folders Association, we learned about paper folding.
 Here are the finished works.

 As you can see, we had many paper choices as Monica Salisbury began teaching us the technique. ...
 Mountain Fold ...
 Valley Fold.

 Taught by Meg Ginther, a member of the Jewelry Artisans Guild of Central Ohio, we learned about the ancient way of creating jewelry with simple beads and a ribbon on string to form a decorative cord for a bracelet or necklace.